webcored/vue-cli-plugin-pod/README.md

 | tagname `optional` | string |  tag name applicable for component files alone.
 It specified the tag should be used while refering in the template file |
 | tagAttributes `optional` | Object  | Required attributes for file while refering the file in template file|

-> Only `component` filetype will accept an object `singleFile: true` which decides wheather to follow vue single file structure by infering the component files contents to the template file  **or** create multiple files while generating a component and refer them in the template file.
+> Only `component` filetype will accept an object `singleFile: true` which decides whether to follow vue single file structure by infering the component files contents to the template file  **or** create multiple files while generating a component and refer them in the template file.

 ---